Willow Tearooms: The Willow Tearooms

 The location selected by Miss Cranston for the new tearooms was a four-storey former warehouse building in a row of similar buildings erected around 1870 on the south side of Sauchiehall Street, between Wellington Street and Blythswood Street.
 These replaced original townhouses named Kensington Place, one of three such terraces built by William Harley.
 The street and surrounding area are part of the New Town of Blythswood created largely by William Harley of Blythswood Square in the early 1800s.
 The name "Sauchiehall" is derived from "saugh", the Scots word for a willow tree, and "haugh", meadow.
 This provided the starting point for Mackintosh and Macdonald's ideas for the design theme.

-Within the existing structure, Mackintosh designed a range of spaces with different functions and decor for the Glasgow patrons to enjoy.
-There was a ladies’ tearoom to the front of the ground floor, with a general lunch room to the back and a tea gallery above it.
+Within the existing structure, Mackintosh designed a range of spaces with different functions and décor for the Glasgow patrons to enjoy.
+There was a ladies' tearoom to the front of the ground floor, with a general lunch room to the back and a tea gallery above it.
 The first floor contained the "Room de Luxe", a more exclusive ladies' room overlooking Sauchiehall Street.
 The second floor contained a timber-panelled billiards room and smoking rooms for the men.
-The design concept foresaw a place for the ladies to meet their friends, and for the men to use on their breaks from office work - an oasis in the city centre.
+The design concept foresaw a place for the ladies to meet their friends, and for the men to use on their breaks from office work – an oasis in the city centre.

 The decoration of the different rooms was themed: light for feminine, dark for masculine.
-The ladies' tea room at the front was white, silver, and rose; the general lunch room at the back was panelled in oak and grey canvas, and the top-lit tea gallery above was pink, white, and grey.
-In addition to designing the internal architectural alterations and a new external facade, in collaboration with his wife Margaret, Mackintosh designed almost every other aspect of the tearooms, including the interior design, furniture, cutlery, menus, and even the waitress uniforms.
+The ladies' tearoom at the front was white, silver, and rose; the general lunch room at the back was panelled in oak and grey canvas, and the top-lit tea gallery above was pink, white, and grey.
+In addition to designing the internal architectural alterations and a new external façade, in collaboration with his wife Margaret, Mackintosh designed almost every other aspect of the tearooms, including the interior design, furniture, cutlery, menus, and even the waitress uniforms.
 Willow was the basis for the name of the tearooms, but it also formed an integral part of the decorative motifs employed in the interior design, and much of the timberwork used in the building fabric and furniture.